cjimti/mk/_posts/2018-03-31-413-request-entity-too-large.md

 ---
 published: true
 layout: post
-title: 413 Request Entity Too Large
+title: Kubernetes - 413 Request Entity Too Large
 tags: kubernetes kubectl cli
-featured: kubernetes cli
+featured: kubernetes
 ---

 When setting up [nginx ingress] on [Kubernetes] for a private [Docker Registry], I ran into an error when trying to push an image to it.